 Ridgeway High School promotes e-safety and the prevention of cyberbullying.
 Bullying in any form has no place at Ridgeway.

-Click here to read and/or download a handy, easy-to-follow presentation for parents about online safety produced in January 2020.
+Click below to read and/or download a handy, easy-to-follow presentation for parents about online safety produced in 2024.

 This PDF has really useful information about cyberbullying, including how you can help keep your child safe and what to do if your child is a victim of cyberbullying.